zingale/comp_astro_tutorial/content/projects/projects.md

     * Now limit the data according to Eq.
 1.10.

+   Note: you'll need 3 ghost cells in order to compute all of the information needed.

 2. For the method-of-lines scheme we are using, we simply evaluate the parabola on each interface and this gives that's zones edge state.
 For a parabolic reconstruction